Cheesesteaks & Hoagies: Philadelphia's Signature Sandwiches

 Hoagie History:

-Accounts of the hoagie’s origin vary greatly, and scholars are still debating exactly where and when the sandwich was conceived.
+Accounts of the submarine’s origin vary greatly, and scholars still debate exactly where and when the sandwich was conceived.
 Here are a few of the stories that pinpoint the hoagie’s origin to Philadelphia:

-• The Philadelphia Almanac and Citizen’s Manual tells of early 20th-century street vendors named “hokey-pokey men,” who sold antipasto salad, meats and cookies.
-When Gilbert and Sullivan’s opera Pinafore opened in Philadelphia, in 1879, bakeries produced a long loaf called the pinafore, and the enterprising hokey-pokey men sliced it in half, filled it with antipasto and sold it as the “hoagie.”
+• The Philadelphia Almanac and Citizen’s Manual tell of early 20th-century street vendors named “hokey-pokey men,” who sold antipasto salad, meats, and cookies.
+When Gilbert and Sullivan’s opera Pinafore opened in Philadelphia in 1879, bakeries produced a long loaf called the pinafore, and the enterprising hokey-pokey men sliced it in half, filled it with antipasto, and sold it as the “hoagie.”

-• In 1925, a Chester couple opened the A. DiCostanza grocery store, which stayed open past midnight to accommodate gamblers.
+• In 1925, a Chester couple opened the A—diCostanza grocery store, which stayed open past midnight to accommodate gamblers.
 One night, a hungry card player walked to the back of the store when Catherine DiCostanza was cooking peppers and asked if she would make him a sandwich.
-She asked what kind of meat he wanted, and he said, “Put everything you have in the case in it.”
-She took a loaf of Vienna bread and sliced it open and stuffed it.
-He asked her to put some of her peppers in too.
+She wondered what kind of meat he wanted, and he said, “Put everything you have in the case in it.”
+She took a loaf of Vienna bread, sliced it open, and stuffed it.
+He asked her to put some of her peppers in, too.
 He left, and an hour later, the place was full of hungry gamblers asking for the same kind of sandwich, which would later be known as the hoagie.

 Best Places To Find A Cheesesteak:

 Nearly every pizza shop on any corner of every neighborhood in the city serves up the mouth-watering delicacy.
-Here are a few notable Center City and South Philadelphia spots, but first a lesson on ordering.
+Here are a few notable Center City and South Philadelphia spots, but first, here is a lesson on ordering.
 Those who want a cheesesteak must answer two critical questions: What kind of cheese do you want?
-And do you want onions?
-Those who want Cheez Whiz and onions, ask for a “Whiz Wit.”
-Those who want provolone without onions, ask for a “Provolone Without.”
+And do you like onions?
+Those who wish to Cheez Whiz and onions ask for a “Whiz Wit.”
+Those who want to go to Provolone without onions ask for a “Provolone Without.”

 • Cosmi’s Deli is a relative newcomer among the cheesesteak contenders, winning recent accolades from Philadelphia magazine.
 1501 S. 8th Street, (215) 468-6093, cosmideli.com